 The conversation progresses quickly as she tells you about some of the more intimate details of her life.
 Eventually, after she’s “opened up to you,” she asks you to open up to her—she wants you to send her an explicit video of yourself.

 She’s beautiful and she did, in fact, open up quite a lot to you about her personal life, so why not send her a video?
 It’s harmless, right?

-Don’t believe us?
-Let’s see what you think after you’ve learned about the story of Tevan Tobler—a true sextortion story.
+Take, for example, the story of Tevan Tobler—a true sextortion story.

 Why one high school student took his own life in the midst of being sextorted

 Tevan Tobler was a 16-year-old honor student who was the former president of the National Junior Honor Society, a champion high school wrestler, and an active member in his local community.

 On September 18, 2017, to the shock of everyone that knew him, Tobler took his own life.

 Initially, police thought that his tragic suicide had been influenced by a broken home, drugs, or low self-esteem.
 However, Davis County sheriff detective John Peirce noted Tobler “was someone with no mental health history, substance abuse history, and no suicidal ideology.
 (He) had good grades in school, was involved in athletics and had many friends.
 The final toxicology report was negative for all substances.
 He had a good home life and a wonderful family.”

 The police knew something wasn’t right.
 As Tobler’s mother put it, “This isn’t a normal case.
 Something is [missing].”